 In the above example, the subcontractor could include in her lien the value of the concrete, the rental costs of her equipment, and hourly time cost for her services.
 But she could not include, for example, her attorneys' fees to file the lien, since these fees did not benefit the value of the property.
 She also could not include punitive damages, emotional distress, or other sorts of qualitative damages.
 The amount of a lien must, broadly speaking, be limited to the hard costs of the improvement to the land or property.

-While many legal documents look essentially the same from one state to the next, mechanic’s liens are highly state-specific.
+While many legal documents look essentially the same from one state to the next, mechanic's liens are highly state-specific.
 In the United States, individual counties are typically in charge of their own property records.
-This means that different county clerks may have very particular practices with respect to how they need liens to be formatted in order to be accepted.
+This means that different county clerks might have very particular practices with respect to how they need liens to be formatted in order to be accepted.

 Moreover, each state has specific limitations periods for when liens can be filed.
 In some jurisdictions, the time limitation is different for private and public property.
 For example, in New York, a lien must be filed within eight months of when the last labor was performed or materials were provided, unless the lien is against a single family home, in which case it must be filed within four months.

 Because of minor distinctions like these, it is extremely important to consider local law and practice.
-Before trying to file a lien yourself, it may behoove you to speak with a local lawyer, specifically one who practices construction law.
+Before trying to file a lien yourself, it might behoove you to speak with a local lawyer, specifically one who practices construction law.